Amitkmr948/Weather-Forecast-Dashboard/README.md

 ![image alt](https://github.com/Amitkmr948/Weather-Forecast-Dashboard/blob/main/Assets/Screenshot%202025-07-01%20172741.png)

 #### -Power BI
+  For designing and building the interactive dashboard with visual KPIs, cards, charts, and slicers.
 #### -SQL
  For structured storage and querying of historical weather data, if large datasets or automation are needed.
 #### -Excel
   Used for preprocessing, cleaning, and transforming raw weather data before importing to Power BI.
-#### -Power BI
-  For designing and building the interactive dashboard with visual KPIs, cards, charts, and slicers.
 #### -Weather API
   For fetching real-time and forecasted weather data including temperature, humidity, wind speed, AQI, etc.